Edited by: Keri Stooksbury

 After you decide about trip insurance (more on that below), all you need to do is decide how you’ll pay for your trip and input your payment information.
 When that’s finished, click Purchase Trip & Book, and your purchase is complete!

 Right before the final payment step, you’ll be prompted to purchase trip protection.
 Purchasing travel insurance is a personal choice, and coverage varies based on where you purchase it.

 JetBlue’s coverage offers reimbursement from Allianz for a canceled or interrupted trip due to perils including illness or injury.
 It also offers coverage for emergency medical care while abroad and a 24-hour emergency hotline.

 If you’re using the right credit card, an insurance policy might not be necessary.
-Lots of credit cards come with different types of travel insurance.
+Lots of credit cards with travel insurance.